Atlantic Petroleum

 Atlantic Petroleum was an oil company in the Eastern United States headquartered in Philadelphia, Pennsylvania, and a direct descendant of the Standard Oil Trust.
-It was also one of the companies that merged with Richfield Oil Corporation to form the "AtlanticRichfield Co.", later known as ARCO.
+It was also one of the companies that merged with Richfield Oil Corporation to form Atlantic Richfield Company later known as ARCO.

 After an unsuccessful spinoff from ARCO, Atlantic was acquired by Sunoco in 1988.
 The remainder of ARCO was later acquired by BP, but BP later sold most of Arco's retail assets and brand name to Tesoro, later briefly renamed to Andeavor, and eventually acquired by Marathon Petroleum, which owns the ARCO brand to this day.

 History

 Early years & Standard Oil

 Atlantic was founded as the "Atlantic Petroleum Storage Company" in 1866, in the then-fledgling oil business.
 In 1874, the company, now known as "Atlantic Refining", was purchased by John D. Rockefeller and integrated as part of Standard Oil.
 The acquisition gave Rockefeller a major presence on the East Coast in his growing empire.

 In 1886, after acquiring many other oil companies, the Standard Oil Trust organized territories for their companies.
 Atlantic's territory covered the entire state of Delaware, the southern half of New Jersey, and the southeasternmost corner of Pennsylvania, essentially giving Atlantic the entire Philadelphia area.

 Due to antitrust issues that would eventually lead to the demise of the Trust in 1911, Atlantic absorbed fellow Standards Acme Oil of Pennsylvania and Pittsburgh-based Standard Oil (of Pennsylvania) in 1892.